 Woodland pasture management

-Croft's woodland landscape will be transforming this summer.
+Croft's woodland landscape will be transforming this autumn.
 Most of Croft's forest wood is leased to the Forestry Commission and this year they will be harvesting a lot of the timber as part of an ongoing woodland management project.
 Once this happens we will be working in partnership with the Forestry Commission to restore the woodland back to an historic woodland pasture which will improve biodiversity and revive many of the veteran trees found within the wood.

 Back to school